pe7er/db8sitedev/README.md

 - Download and import a default Site Checklist with items related to Joomla website development
 - Have a full overview of everything that has been done and have to be done
 - Easily check or uncheck items to update the status of an item
+- Add a note with details to each Checklist item
+- Add hyperlinks to your notes to create short cuts to specific pages in your Joomla admin or external websites

 ### Getting started
 - [Download db8 Site Dev](http://www.db8.nl/en/download/components-download/db8-site-dev)
 - Install the package (Component + Module) in the Extension Manager
 - The Component will be installed with one default Category "db8 Site Dev" and some default Checklist items related to the extension
-- The Dashboard has an option to generate a Live Site Checklist
+- The About page has an option to import a Checklist

 ### Benefits
 - Improve your website development workflow